 This major is designed to serve the needs of students who desire a broad background in the natural sciences.
-It may serve students who plan to teach at the junior or senior high levels (see the School of Education section of this Bulletin).
-It is also a useful major for those interested in a degree leading to graduate work in physical or occupational therapy.
-This is a logical major for Pre-Physical Therapy students, who must take courses in Biology, Chemistry, and Physics.
-Dual Degree-Engineering students who elect to complete a degree before entering engineering school may be well served by the Natural Science major.
+It may serve students who plan to teach (see the School of Education section of the Bulletin).
+It is a useful major for students considering post-graduate studies in health professions.
 Other students who wish a broad, interdisciplinary approach will want to look closely at the benefits offered by this major.
 In addition to meeting requirements for a Bachelor of Science degree, it provides for moderately in-depth study in one field of science as well as a background in other areas of mathematics and the natural sciences.
 Natural Science majors are not eligible for a double major in Biochemistry, Biology, Chemistry, Geology, Molecular and Cellular Biology, or Physics, nor for a double major in Natural Science.

 Students interested in pursuing a major in Natural Science should consult with one of the coordinators.